 If possible, straight after your accident, you should try and take pictures of the accident’s cause and scene.
 This creates a record of what caused it.
 Also, try to take pictures of your injuries when they are fresh as possible.

 Were they any witnesses to your horse riding accident claims cause?
 If so, you should try and get their names and contact details.
-They may be able to provide witness statements later, such as if the claim goes to court.
+They may provide witness statements later, such as if the horse riding injury claims go to court.

 After the accident

-Following the steps set out above for this, or any other type of personal injury claim, will make the claims process run much smoother and give you a much better chance of making a successful claim.
+Following the steps set out above for this or any other personal injury claim will make the claims process run much smoother and give you a much better chance of making a successful claim.

 When calculating horse riding accident claims, several different factors can go into making up your final award.
 These include:

-General damages which is calculated on and paid out for the physical and psychological injuries and damage you have suffered.
+General damages are calculated and paid out for the physical and psychological injuries and damage you have suffered.
 This can include the immediate effect the injuries had on you, as well as their long-term effects, such as temporary or permanent loss of function.

 Special damages, which are awarded for effects of the injury on other parts of your life, such as any financial costs you have incurred and any you expect to incur in the future.

 Funds to meet funeral costs.
-If the claimant has passed away due to a fatal accident, relatives may be able to claim the costs of the funeral from the party liable.
+If the claimant has passed away due to a fatal accident, relatives may claim the costs of the funeral from the party liable.